Current Status (13/3/2013)

 Outstanding:

 Final integration - All hardware is complete and KiwiSAT is operational.
-Final integration to launch ready awaits completion of command and control testing.
+Final integration to launch ready awaits addition of the flight batteries and fragile solar cells.

-Assuming there are no unforeseen snags the two ROM chips containing the code – currently in flash form in sockets on the IHU Main Board - will then be burnt onto non volatile memory IC’s and permanently mounted.
-At that point a vigorous launch sponsorship campaign in conjunction with pre-flight testing and calibration is planned.
+Two ROM development chips contain the code in flash form in sockets on the IHU Main Board.
+This will then be burnt onto non volatile memory IC’s and permanently mounted for flight operation.
+Pre-flight testing and calibration continue.

-Terry (ZL2BAC) took on the development of the ground-station telemetry decode software and great progress is being made.
-The Telemetry update posted on 21 December provides the basic information on this and Terry is happy to communicate directly with those having particular interest in this aspect.
+Terry (ZL2BAC) took on the development of the ground-station telemetry decode software and great progress has been made.
+The Telemetry update posted on this site provides the basic information and Terry is happy to communicate directly with those having particular interest in this aspect.
 See Telemetry page for more details.

 From the bottom of KiwiSAT and working up.